Health insurance deductible: which deductible makes sense?

 Is it worth choosing a deductible somewhere in the middle?

-Deductibles between the minimum and maximum options are usually not worthwhile for policyholders.
-The discount for these options is too low.
+Deductible levels between the lowest and the highest deductible are usually not worthwhile.
+The premium discount for these levels is too low.

 As a rule, it makes sense to choose the lowest deductible of 0 francs for children.
 This is because children have to see a doctor relatively often – and potential medical costs are difficult to predict.

-If you want to change your deductible, you must comply with certain deadlines and formalities.
+If you want to change your deductible, you need to comply with certain deadlines and requirements.

 Reduce your deductible by the end of November

-It’s possible to switch to a lower deductible with effect from the beginning of the following calendar year.
+It is possible to switch to a lower deductible with effect from the beginning of the calendar year.
 You must tell your health insurer that you want to reduce your deductible by the last workday in November.

 Increase your deductible by the end of December

-You can also request a higher deductible with effect from the beginning of the following calendar year.
+You can also switch to a higher deductible with effect from the beginning of a calendar year.
 You must tell your health insurer that you want to increase your deductible by the last workday in December.

 Conditions: